Happy to be back with you after an extended Christmas and New Year's break.

 Because when you look at the way the House of Representatives has been run, it has been run like a plantation, and you know what I'm talking about.

-Now that's interesting choice of words that the Martin Luther King has been run like a plantation, with the Democrats, of course, as the slaves.
+The Martin Luther King has been run like a plantation with the Democrats, of course, as the slaves.

-Because the Republicans are gonna have no power there, as they shouldn't, they didn't win anything.
+Well, the Democrats, Pelosi, just announced she's going to reopen the plantation because the Republicans are going to have no power there, as they shouldn't, and they didn't win anything.

-But they're gonna reopen the plantation, only now it's the Republicans who'll be slaves, and that's cool.
+Only now it's the Republicans who will be slaves, and that's cool.

 That's absolutely fine.

-Nobody will be complaining about the way the House is being run this Martin Luther King Day when it's time for all the speechifying, even though it's gonna be run the same way the Republicans ran it, uh, they'll not caught on a plantation or anything of the of the sort.
+Nobody will be complaining about the way the House is being run this Martin Luther King Day when it's time for all the speechifying, even though it's going to be run the same way the Republicans ran it.

 Anyway, Jeff in Cleveland, I'm glad you waited, sir.